|Course Title||BTEC Level 3 Certificate in Sport (A Level)|

 The course prepares you for a wide range of careers in the sport sector and will provide you with a specialist work-related programme of study that covers the key knowledge and practical skills required in the sports sector.
 The main focus of the course is developing the key knowledge and underlying skills needed for employment in a diverse sports industry.

 You will complete a combination of internally and externally assessed units.
 These vary from examinations, controlled assessments and internal assessments ranging from reports, practical assessments and presentations.
 Assessments are graded Pass (P), Merit (M) and Distinction (D).
-You will cover a range of units.
-During year one you will cover Anatomy and Physiology and Practical Sports Performance.
+You will cover a range of topics.
+Year 1 wll include: Anatomy and Physiology and Practical Sports Performance.
 During year two you will cover Fitness Training and Programming for Health, Sport and Well-being and Professional Development in the Sports Industry.

 To have a successful sports career you will need to get on with people from all walks of life, enjoy being part of a team and like working outdoors.
 You will also be good at solving problems, using computer software, understanding instructions, getting things completed on time and making decisions.
 English and communication skills are particularly important, you need to be able to listen carefully to identify the needs of clients, respond effectively to questions in an open and friendly manner and maintain written records of work completed.
 Completing calculations is an important part in many areas of sports, from calorie content for nutrition to timing calculations for working with sports performers.
 Statistical analysis of a person’s health in terms of blood pressure, body fat percentage and BMI.
 Maths is also important for fitness training in terms of exercise prescription.